-The rate and subrate settings, which configure the set of VCO frequencies to which the VCO coarse tuning is to be calibrated are set using channel register 0x2f.
+The rate and subrate settings, which constrain the data rate search in order to reduce lock time, can be set using channel register 0x2f.
 Bits 7:6 are RATE<1:0>, and bits 5:4 are SUBRATE<1:0>.
+These four bits form a hex digit which matches the codes in Table 2.

-7.5.19 Setting the Adaptation/Lock Mode
+8.5.19 Setting the Adaptation/Lock Mode